Ceramic cake stand made of decorated majolica from the 18th century

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its variants in the early years of that century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Eclectic furniture styles originate from the 19th century, which is the era of the reigning Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese word *barocco* — meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Classical style furniture refers to Louis XVI style, which also strongly references ancient architecture.
+Noteworthy and interesting are antique products in Rococo style and Louis XV style.
+Next is Baroque, a name derived from the Portuguese word *barocco* — meaning irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to radiate splendor and play a significant role in opulence.
+Materials were selectively chosen to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often made with brown stains, moldings, sturdy bases, and relief decorations.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and relief decorations.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

 Lion paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global companies reproduce furniture inspired by Italian and French artisans, showcasing admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture manufacturing differently, so each style had its unique character depending on the nation.
+Currently, many global companies reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country had its own perception of furniture making, so each style had its unique character depending on the nation.
 This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with many forgeries.
+This is ultimately crucial for buyers, as the market is flooded with many fakes.
 Luxury Products provides documentation confirming the authenticity of each item in accordance with its description and photographs.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details